 Before you think this is some sort of hype – hear me out.
 There is good science behind this…

-The Tiny Habits® method developed by Stanford Persuasion Lab’s BJ Fogg is a powerful method for developing habits.
+The Tiny Habits® method developed by Stanford Behavior Design Lab’s lead BJ Fogg is a simple, easy, quick and powerful method for developing habits.

 - If something is easier to do (or at least to start), it does not take as much motivation to do it.